Guyana Airways

 Guyana Airways was the flag carrier of Guyana.
-It was an important link for the Guyanese community as it provided a way into and out of the country.
 During its operations, Guyana Airways operated services to destinations in the Caribbean, the United States and Canada.
 The airline was headquartered in Georgetown, Guyana.
 It was declared insolvent in 2001.

 History

 The company was founded by Art J. Williams and Harry Wendt in 1939 as British Guiana Airways using Ireland flying boats.
 Although it was a private venture, the colonial government provided subsidies.
 In the 1940s, the company began operating with the Grumman G-21 Goose.
 In July 1955, the colonial government bought BGA.
 At this time, BWIA West Indies Airways provided management assistance.
 In September 1963, the name was shortened to Guyana Airways.
 In May 1966, Guyana became an independent nation.
 The airline leased all of its aircraft, which resulted in many different aircraft types being flown during the airline's existence, such as Russian-made Tupolev and American Boeing jets.

 In June 1999, the airline went bankrupt and ceased operations.
 However, a new company named Guyana Air 2000 was formed using its assets, and maintained a short-lived operation until May 2001 when it filed for insolvency.